-Royal Mail put up a notice asking people to use other post boxes in the area instead after the birds were spotted inside.
+Royal Mail put up a notice asking people to use other post boxes in the area after the birds were spotted inside.

 Staff at Craignethan Castle in Scotland got a bit of a surprise when a badger decided to set up camp in a cellar tunnel.

-The castle was forced to close the tunnel whilst they persuaded the badger to come out.
+They were forced to close the tunnel while they persuaded the badger to come out.

 A footpath in Norfolk unveiled by Sir David Attenborough was forced to close just three days after opening, because a bird made its nest there.

 An oystercatcher liked "Attenborough's Walk" so much that it decided to move in.

 Another frog who took a surprise holiday was this tree frog from Costa Rica!

 He turned up in a bunch of bananas at a supermarket in the UK in May 2019, more than 5,300 miles (8,500 km) from his rainforest home.